-Norwegian Customs' three grounds for detaining goods in the event of infringement of intellectual property rights (IPR), and the procedure for obtaining assistance from the customs authorities.
+Norwegian Customs' legal grounds for detaining goods, in the event the goods may infringeintellectual property rights (IPR), and the procedure for obtaining assistance from the customs authorities.

-Chapter 15 of the Customs Act governs the customs authority's detention of goods that constitute an infringement of intellectual property rights and similar violations of the Marketing Control Act.
-The customs authorities have three grounds for detaining goods we suspect may be IPR goods.
+Chapter 10 of the Movement of Goods Act governs Norwegian customs legal grounds for the detention of goods that may infringeintellectual property rights, as well as similar violations of the Marketing Control Act.
+Customs authorities have three grounds for detaining goods we suspect may be pirated.

-IPR goods can be detained on the basis of a preliminary court order (Section 15-4), decisions by the customs authorities (Section 15-4), or on the basis of the customs authorities' own actions (Section 15-5).
+IPR goods can be detained on the basis of a preliminary court order (Section 10-4), decisions by the customs authorities (Section 10-4), or on the basis ofthe customs authorities' own actions (Section 10-5).

-The customs authorities' grounds for detaining goods we suspect are IPR goods will depend on whether the rightsholder has pursued the option of obtaining a preliminary court order or assistance from the customs authorities.
+The legal grounds for detaining goods we suspect are IPR goods will depend on whether the rightsholder has pursued the option of obtaining a preliminary court order, or a decision granting assistance from the customs authorities.

 In the absence of a preliminary court order or decision by the customs authorities, Norwegian Customs may, on its own initiative, detain goods which we suspect infringe an intellectual property right.
 In such cases, there is no obligation for Norwegian Customs to notify the rightsholder.